hahnlab/CAFE5/README.md

 History
 -------

-The original development of the statistical framework and algorithms implemented in CAFE was done by Hahn, et al. and published in **
+The original development of the statistical framework and algorithms are described by Hahn, _et al._ (2005) and later implemented in the software package CAFE by De Bie, _et al._ (2006).

+CAFE v2.0 (Hahn, Demuth, _et al._ 2007; Hahn, Han, _et al._ 2007) Included software
+updates and functionality that allowed users to specify different λ values for different branches on their input tree.

-CAFE v3.0 was a major update to CAFE v2.1.
-Major updates in 3.0
+CAFE v3.0 (Han, _et al._ 2013) was a major update to CAFE 2.0, with added functionality
-included: 1) the ability to correct for genome assembly and annotation error when analyzing gene family evolution using the errormodel command.
+that included: 1) the ability to correct for genome assembly and annotation error.
 2) The ability to estimate separate birth (λ) and death (μ) rates using the lambdamu command.
 3) The ability to estimate error in an input data set with iterative use of the errormodel command using the accompanying python script caferror.py.
 This version also included the